Amplifying Feedback

 • higher air temperatures.

-This permafrost feedback is dangerous as permafrost contains vast amounts of carbon: about 1.6 times more than our atmosphere.
+This permafrost feedback alone could wreck our climate.
+Permafrost contains vast amounts of carbon, about 1.6 times more than is already in our atmosphere.

 It’s concerning that measurements show increases in every element of this feedback: